 - beef

-- Eggs will also cover the need for animal protein, granted the eggs are eaten in smaller amounts.
+- eggs will also cover the need for animal protein if the eggs are eaten in smaller amounts.

-- Animal proteins should make up at least 30% of a cat's diet.
+- animal proteins should comprise at least 30% of a cat’s diet.

 - Meat provides additional amino acids specifically necessary in the feline diet.